TyckoLab/CloudASM/README.md

 ## Prepare the fastq files to be analyzed

 Prepare a sample info file using [this model](https://docs.google.com/spreadsheets/d/1WFpR_uM9BdBAdoCcIoVfM7rjuJF-khlvJTKHHd7bkEQ/edit#gid=0).
-Download the file as TSV file into your `run_files` directory (automatically created by the `master` script).
+Download the file as TSV file into your `run_files` directory located where you cloned the CloudASM repository (`run_files` is automatically created by the `master` script).
 The sample info file looks like the table below.
 The first column is the name of the sample, the 2nd column is the list of all the zipped fastq files, the 3rd column is the lane of the zipped fastq files, the 4th column is the read number of the zipped fastq file.
 The 4th column is created automatically from column 1, 3, and 4.

 | sample | bucket_url | lane_id | read_id | file_new_name |
 | ------ | ---------- | ------- | ------- | ------------- |